-As much as I love decluttering and striving for less stuff in my home, I’m realizing that offering kids items to explore with outside adds value to their nature play.
+As much as I love decluttering and striving for less stuff in my home, I'm realizing that offering kids items to explore with outside adds value to their nature play.
 Our backyard is strewed with toys and nature tools.
 Often, when I decide that our home no longer has room for a certain toy or item, it becomes a backyard toy.
 My children can tinker in their mud kitchen for hours, piling mud into bowls that formerly sat on our kitchen shelves, or peering through magnifying glasses.
 I wanted to share some of our favorite outdoor gadgets with you.
+They are from Amazon because let's face it, they are by far the most convenient e-commerce site out there.
+They also have wonderful customer support in case you have any issues which I really appreciate.
+You can find more information here on why this is integral.
+Luckily, we had no issues to report with these items though!
 Some of them are toys, and some of them are tools to help your little ones dig in and really observe the beautiful world around them.

 I've used affiliate links in this post to share some great products with you.
 Please my policies page for more information.
 This post was updated November 2018.

 Full disclosure here: we don't actually have a mud kitchen, per se.
 We have an old bench pulled over an old slab of concrete that is surrounded by dirt, or, in wetter weather, mud.
 This non-fancy set-up calls for some non-fancy tools.
 Here's what we have: